SinisterSpatula/RetroflagGpiGuides/sorr.md

 * Navigate to Manage Packages, Experimental, Sorr.
 * Install from Source.

+## Add the game data files

+> Use your favorite search engine to locate and download sorr.zip perhaps the term `sorr.zip` or `Streets of Rage Remake` may help in your quest.
+Look for v5.1, and you can use either the windows or linux/debian version it does not matter which.
+Once you have the files, you will extract them and upload them to your Gpi to the following location: `/opt/retropie/ports/sorr` you should have a /mod folder, a /palettes folder, a bgdi-330 file, and SorR.dat file in this location in order for the game to work.

 ## Savegame.sor (*required!*)
 > The save game file will help you get it running properly by setting the correct controls and video mode.